omalcolmson/cosc465-capstone/README.md

 TEAM MEMBERS: Amanda Anowi, Carl Ekholm, Olivia Malcolmson, and Nyah Harrison

 ## Introduction
-<p>Anytime you access the internet, information travels far and wide.
+Anytime you access the internet, information travels far and wide.
 But do you know just how far?
 A semester of studying computer networks demystifies the amorphous entity that is the internet and provides us with the knowledge and tools to track just how far your data travels.
-The scope of our project began within 22 domains that we collecitvely decided as a group to use as a representative sample of domains frequently visited by Colgate students -- we refer to these as our <span style="color:red"><em>original</em></span> domains.
-However, traversing the internet is rarely ever a direct flight, typically making multiple stops along the way and receiving support from other entities to retrieve relevant information -- some of these secondary entities are CDNs and/or ASes, but we generally refer to these as <span style="color:red"><em>supporting</em></span> domains.</p>
+The scope of our project began within 22 domains that we collecitvely decided as a group to use as a representative sample of domains frequently visited by Colgate students -- we refer to these as our *original* domains.
+However, traversing the internet is rarely ever a direct flight, typically making multiple stops along the way and receiving support from other entities to retrieve relevant information -- some of these secondary entities are CDNs and/or ASes, but we generally refer to these as *supporting* domains.

-<p>The following document serves to outline our research project and process, specifically focusing on the scripts we used to gather and prepare our data.
-We also have some archived scripts which we will describe briefly as they were used only for organizing our data.</p>
+The following document serves to outline our research project and process, specifically focusing on the scripts we used to gather and prepare our data.
+We also have some archived scripts which we will describe briefly as they were used only for organizing our data.

 ### Breaking down the tasks